Vihaan314/VMap/README.md

 <strong>Searching</strong>:
 <br>
-Searching simply requires a traversal of the binary tree, which is one of ths strenghts and purposes of a binary tree because it is so efficient.
-There are many ways to traverse a binary tree such as a DFS, which includes an in-order, pre-order and post-order traveral, or an iterative / non recursive approach.
-In my implementation I used a binary search which is the most efficient as it leverages the comparisons between the keys to trace a direct path to the desired node.
+The binary search tree data structure is optimized for this feature, hence the name.
+Searching simply requires a traversal of the binary tree, which is the primary stength and purpose of even using of a binary tree.
+There are many ways to traverse a binary tree such as a DFS, which includes in-order, pre-order and post-order traversals, or an iterative / non recursive approach.
+In my implementation I used a binary search which is the most efficient as it leverages the comparisons between the keys to trace a direct path to the desired node (hence the name again).
 Suppose we use the tree from above and want to search for the value at key 4.
 The path that the search would take is:

 ```5, 2, 4```

-Because we can recursively halve branches based on the comparisons (< or >) resulting in an O(log(n)) time complexity.
+Because we can recursively halve branches based on the comparisons (< or >) and the nature of a BST, it results in an O(log(n)) time complexity.

 <strong>Removing</strong>: